-Shareholders of record at the close of business on September 17, 2008 are entitled to attend and vote at the meeting.
+Shareholders of record at the close of business on September 21, 2010 are entitled to attend and vote at the meeting.
 Each share of our common stock is entitled to one vote on all matters to be voted on at the meeting, and can be voted only if the record owner is present to vote or is represented by proxy.
-The proxy card provided with this proxy statement indicates the number of shares of common stock that you own and are entitled to vote at the meeting.
+The Notice you received by mail and the proxy card provided with this proxy statement indicate the number of shares of common stock that you own and are entitled to vote at the meeting.